J95Ortiz/Real-Madrid-Quiz/README.md

 ## FUTURE FEATURES

 My plan ultimately is to link the Quiz Site to the Real Madrid Site I created for my first project.
-Once this is done the User should feel that the quiz is an extension of the Madrid Site, rather than its own standalone project.
+Once this is done the User should feel that the Quiz is an extension of the Madrid Site, rather than its own standalone project.

 As a result, there are quite a few features I want to implement in future that I've been unable to so far.
 I'll continue working on this project once I've received my grades and by then I should be capable, and have the time to carry out all these changes.